Concussions in American football: Federal NFL concussion litigation

 The settlement, which is projected to protect retired players for nearly 65 years, will compensate injured former players who need immediate help and will provide baseline assessments and medical benefits to those who are symptom-free or beginning to show signs of neurological problems.

 "I think it's more important that the players have finality, that they're vindicated, and that as soon as the court approves the settlement they can begin to get screening, and those that are injured can get their compensation.
 I think that's more important than looking at some documents," attorney Weiss said.

 The settlement also allows a player diagnosed with CTE the eligibility to up to 4 million dollars in compensation.
-This has been met with criticism of the settlement's structure as it only applies to players diagnosed before the settlements preliminary agreement and disallows those diagnosed after the approval of the deal in July.
+This has been met with criticism of the settlement's structure as it only applies to players diagnosed before the settlement's preliminary agreement and disallows those diagnosed after the approval of the deal in July.

 Controversy continues to surround the NFL response to concussive injuries among current and former players.
-Although Mike Webster was the first patient to be diagnosed with CTE, posthumously, being the first diagnosed case and one of the higher profile cases illuminating the issue of head trauma injuries to the NFL, his family has not received financial compensation from the NFL.
-The reason for this is Webster's died before January 1, 2006, and in the terms of the NFL's settlement agreement, the organization is only responsible for dispersing compensation payments to families of players who died from head related trauma and injuries from 2006 and beyond.
+Although Mike Webster was the first patient to be diagnosed with CTE, posthumously, and the first diagnosed and one of the higher profile cases illuminating the issue of head trauma injuries to the NFL, his family has not received financial compensation from the NFL.
+The reason for this is Webster's died before January 1, 2006, and per the terms of the NFL's settlement agreement, the organization is only responsible for dispersing compensation payments to families of players who died from head related trauma and injuries from 2006 and beyond.
 The Webster family is currently taking legal action against the National Football League with the goal of removing that qualification from the settlement.

 The NFL has paid nearly $1 billion in settlements from claims alleging long-term injuries from repeated blows to the head.
 Courts have examined these claims using a "Trigger" process.
 This trigger process includes 4 triggers: The "exposure" trigger, the "manifestation" trigger, the "injury-in-fact" trigger, and the "continuous" trigger.

 The dementia tests that the NFL-approved process used came under scrutiny in 2021, as black players were assumed to have a lower baseline cognitive function than non-black players, making it more difficult to prove dementia in their case.
 The practice was called "race-norming" by opponents.
 A lawsuit attempting to overturn the practice was thrown out in March 2021 and the judge ordered the parties to resolve it via mediation.
 In June 2021, the NFL announced it would end the practice and would form a panel of neuropsychologists to create new, race-neutral standards.